-LYLE VIERECK, CHAIR
+LYLE VIERECK, DIRECTOR

 Lyle Viereck is the President of Lyle Viereck Consulting Services, which offers business services in the areas of Strategic Planning for Companies and First Nations, Community Engagement, Consultation & Reconciliation, and Negotiations and Mandate Development for both corporations and First Nations.
 Lyle also is a speaker and presenter on a wide range of topics.